 Special facility revenue bonds have been issued by certain municipalities primarily to purchase equipment and improve airport facilities that are leased by American and accounted for as operating leases.
 Approximately \$2.3 billion of these bonds (with total future payments of approximately \$6 billion as of December 31, 2001) are guaranteed by AMR and American.
 These guarantees can only be invoked in the event American defaults on the lease obligation and certain other remedies are not available.
 In addition, of the \$2.3 billion, American may be required to purchase up to \$558 million under various remarketing agreements which are supported by standby letters of credit with terms ranging from one to three years.

-Rent expense, excluding landing fees, was \$1.6 billion in 2001 and \$1.2 billion in 2000 and 1999.
+Rent expense, excluding landing fees, was \$1.7 billion for 2001 and \$1.3 billion for 2000 and 1999.

-8. INDEBTEDNESS
+7. INDEBTEDNESS